 Ingredients

-- 900 g (32 ounces) fresh California figs, washed and diced (I used fresh Black Mission figs)
+- 32 ounces fresh ripe figs, washed and quartered (I use fresh Black Mission figs)

 - 2 teaspoons ground ginger

-- 1 cooking apple cored, peeled and diced
+- 1 Granny Smith apple cored, peeled and diced

 Instructions

-- Place the figs, sugar and spices into a large non-metallic bowl.
+- Macerate the figs. Place the figs, sugar and spices into a large non-metallic bowl.
 Stir to coat the figs well.
-Cover and leave on the counter for 6-8 hours or overnight.
+Cover.
+For optimal flavor, leave on the counter for 6-8 hours or overnight.
+Otherwise, go to step 4 with adding the figs and sugar mixture to the pot you plan to use for making jam.

-- Carefully ladle the jam into the jars almost to the top.
+- Fill the jars.
+Seat a canning funnel on a jar, and ladle the jam into the jar almost to the top.
 Be sure to leave a little head room at the top.
-Wipe the rim of the jars clean of any drips, and tightly screw on the lids.
-If they seal, the jam should last for at least 6 months.
-I place the jars filled with jam into a pot of boiling water for 10 minutes to seal.
-If you use the hot water bath method, be sure to have a grate on the bottom.
-I tie together several lids to create my own grate.
+Wipe the rim of the jar clean of any drips, and tightly screw on the lids.
+Repeat with the remaining jars.

 Karen